snikch/jquery.dirtyforms/README.md

 #### `stash()` (Optional)

-Stash returns the current contents of a dialog to be unstashed after a dialog choice of cancel.
+Stash returns the current contents of a dialog to be unstashed after a dialog choice of stay.
 All JavaScript datatypes are supported, including object and jQuery objects, and will be passed back as the `stash` parameter of the `unstash()` method.
 Use to store the current dialog content (from the application), when it's about to be replaced with the Dirty Forms confirmation dialog.
 This function can be omitted or return `false` if you don't wish to stash anything.

 > See the [Modal Dialog Stashing](#modal-dialog-stashing) section for more information.